nixworks/public/news/2016/10/30/one-belt-one-road-the-dubai-based-abraaj-group-agreed-to-sell-its-majority-shares-in-k-electric-to-china-s-state-backed-shanghai-electri.md

 ### [2016-10-30](/news/2016/10/30/index.md)

-# One Belt, One Road.
-The Dubai based Abraaj Group agreed to sell its majority shares in K-Electric to China-s state-backed Shanghai Electric Power Company with a transaction of US $ 1.77 billion.
+# One Belt, One Road: The Dubai based Abraaj Group agreed to sell its majority shares in K-Electric to China-s state-backed Shanghai Electric Power Company with a transaction of US $ 1.77 billion.

 SEP was among a number of Chinese bidders, including China Southern Power Grid, which were lining up to acquire the stake, sources said